jchurley95/basic-react-tutorial/README.md

 You've actually been using a language called JSX (JavaScript XML), which is much more powerful than HTML.
 If you look at the code, your elements all say "className" instead of "class", and you just wrote a javascript directly into the text between tags using the bracket {} syntax.

+One key thing to remember is that each JSX object can only have one element, so basically if you only created two divs side by side not enclosed in another div then it will break.

 A little more about JSX:

 - "JSX produces React 'elements'"